 On a practical level, this explanation of gender, sexuality and issues about confusion may be too lengthy to include in a show.
 A simple shorter version could be something like “he wondered if he’d made a mistake.
 We now know that trans people can be gay, straight, queer or whatever, but at the time, he spiraled into uncertainty without any role models around him” (or something more artistically put).

-I had a bunch of doubts before posting this article because I did an internet search and couldn’t find trans critiques of the show.
+I did an internet search and couldn’t find any reviews of the show by people who I knew were trans (although of course, we can’t always tell who is and isn’t trans).
 All I found were a bunch of glowing reviews, which I’m going to bet were mostly from cisgendered people.
-Since then I’ve spoken with some trans friends who saw the show and who were similarly irate and upset.
 Trans perspectives have been marginalised even in the critiquing/reviewing of the show.
+Offline however, I’ve spoken with a number of trans friends who saw the show and who were similarly irate and upset.
 Maybe some trans people just went home swearing under their breath and chalking it up to another day dealing with transphobia.

 This does not excuse Johanna from the harmful treatment of his trans story.
 I believe that given the way Johanna is benefiting from her brother’s trans story, she has a responsibility to do the research and figure out this political context.
 Even though the story is clearly from her lens including being about her journey in giving up her family care-taking role, the fact that she called it “My Pregnant Brother” and not “The Day I Stopped Being My Brother’s Mum” is leveraging interest primarily from her brother’s story.
 This comes with a responsibility not just to her brother, but to trans movements.
 This responsibility is even more pertinent given the lack of trans stories told in the theatre, newspapers and popular media.
 It’s likely that many audience members may have never seen a theatre show about trans people, like EVER.
 This doesn’t mean Johanna should try and tell every angle of every story about every trans person ever.
 What it means is that she has a responsibility to properly contextualise the one story she is telling.